Chapter 6 in the series WHO STOLE THE LAND?

 Ngcongco states that the ba’Rolong settled in the present Northern Cape, south of the Molopo River, which runs through the famous Mafeking (now Mahikeng).
 Around 1600 a group split from them and moved south to settle at the point where the Harts River joins the Vaal River.
 They broke with Tswana tradition and took to eating fish (tlhaping in the seTswana language).
 For this reason they were named after their totem as the People of the Fish, the ba’Tlhaping.
 Other ba’Rolong later joined the ba’Tlhaping, who were pushed north to the area of Taung.
 This is the place where the famous Taung skull was found.
 There are also excellent San Bushman paintings in the area, proving their original presence.
 The Molopo River area is shown below.
 To the west lies the Kalahari Desert, the domain of the San.
 The most comprehensive description of the Mantatee Host (see below) will be provided by the missionaries attached to the ba’Tlhaping.

 We also know from the writings of the missionary Samuel Broadbent9 that, by1823, a branch of the ba’Rolong lived further east at Makwassie, just north of the Vaal River near Wolmaransstad, roughly halfway between Kimberley and Johannesburg.
 They were by then already fleeing the Mantatee, whom we meet below.
 This section of ba’Rolong were led by a chief whom Broadbent referred to as Siffonello.
-We shall meet his son, Moroka, in the next chapter,when he enters the picture at a crucial moment.
+We shall meet his son, Moroka, in a later chapter,when he enters the picture at a crucial moment.

 According to Ngcongco, the ba’Kwena at one point lived near what is now Brits, just north of the Magaliesberg near Pretoria in what is now the Gauteng Province.
 It would appear that, at some point in the 1600s, spurred on by severe drought, the ba’Kwena split into two groups, one moving across the Vaal River to the same Ntsoanatsatsi “Fount of Sotho Ancestors” between Frankfort and Vrede where some of the ba’Fokeng had settled earlier.
 According to Ngcongco, on whom we rely for this description of the ba’Tswana, these southern immigrant ba’Kwena are the originators of the ba’Sotho Kingdom of the independent country now known as Lesotho.
 The remaining ba’Kwena split into groups remaining in the Western Transvaal and in what is now Botswana.
 The ba’Hurutshe are essentially the northernmost of the groups that remained in the Transvaal.
 Ellenberger, already referenced above, also places some ba’Kwena east of the Caledon River in the present Lesotho at that time.